 — Dr Gabor Maté

-My professional experience, support and guidance will enable the two of you to take a decision that you can stick to, that is sustainable and that is right for both of you — and for your children, if any.
-If you eventually decide that this relationship has no future, at least the two of you can separate in a way that minimises the damage and regrets.
+My 13 years of professional experience, support and guidance will enable the two of you to take decisions and practical steps that are right for both of you, that you can commit to, and that are healthy, constructive and sustainable — also for your children, if any.
+If you eventually decide that this relationship has no future, at least you can separate amicably and minimise the damage and regrets.